Fix text not pasting after dictation

 Follow these steps in order.
 The earlier steps resolve the most common cases.

 Open the Scratchpad.
-Press Option+S to access your last transcript.
-Click Copy, then paste where you need it.
+Press Option+S to access your last transcript, then click Copy and paste where you need it.

 Use "Paste last transcript" as a backup.
 Press Ctrl+Cmd+V, or click the Wispr Flow icon in your menu bar and select Paste last transcript.
 If text appears, auto-paste timing was the issue.